jamescardona11/argo/README.md

 ```

-In some moments you return and `RBuilder function` this typedef have the context and `ResponsiveInformation`
+In some moments you return and `RBuilder`, this typedef have the context and `ResponsiveInformation`.
+With `ResponsiveInformation` allows change the basic structure and improve the versatility.

 ```dart
 ResponsiveLayoutWidget.builder(